The Shielded Alpha℠ ETF Wrapper - the '101'

 Wrapper structures offering only a pro rata creation basket to active managers are at risk of obsolescence.

-Only Blue Tractor's ETF wrapper equips active portfolio advisers with the tools to fully customize, and therefore manage, the ETF's daily creation basket.
-Using custom baskets, ETF portfolio managers can focus on (1) lowering cost and improving tax efficiency and (2) fully cloaking portfolio trading in the ETF from predators.
+Only Blue Tractor's ETF wrapper equips active portfolio advisers with the tools to fully manage the ETF's daily creation basket.
+Through basket management, ETF portfolio managers can focus on (1) lowering cost and improving tax efficiency and (2) fully cloaking portfolio trading in the ETF from predators.

 Cost and Tax